Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

  ┃   ┃ ┗ package.xml               # Package Identificator
  ┃   ┣ vision_ws                   # Package for vision (IN DEVELOPMENT)
  ┃   ┗ vision_ws_msgs              #
- ┣ robotics_project_ws             # Modified version of Placido's work
+ ┣ ros_ur5_interface             # Modified version of Placido's work
  ┃ ┣ config                        # configuration for the UR5 arm
  ┃ ┣ docker                        # Contains Docker setup and entrypoint for the ROS 2 UR5 interface
  ┃ ┣ gripper                       # Scripts for changing of gripper state